DJ LeMahieu Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

-- The right-hander's most recent time out was on Wednesday against the Los Angeles Angels, when he threw five innings, surrendering three earned runs while giving up four hits.
+- In his most recent time out on Wednesday against the Los Angeles Angels, the righty threw four innings, giving up eight earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.